korem-lab/DEBIAS-M-Analysis/README.md

 The environment used in this analysis involes python 3.6.
 We provide a docker file which can be used to set up the environment for a successful capsule run.

 ## Support
-If you have any questions regarding the analyis outlined in this capsule, or run into any issues when using SCRuB, please reach out via our [issues page](https://github.com/korem-lab/DEBIAS-M/issues).
+If you have any questions regarding the analyis outlined in this capsule, or run into any issues when using DEBIAS-M, please reach out via our [issues page](https://github.com/korem-lab/DEBIAS-M/issues).